meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-10-12-S2-cell-transfections-test.md

     - Well C4: 104ul tube 12
 - Plates were gently rocked back and forth and put in the 23 degree incubator overnight

-**20221013 Checking**
+**20221013 Checking transfections**
 - I used the GFP scope in the little fly room, you have to turn off the room lights and use a separate light source to get the focus right
 - All reagent + pAc5 wells showed GFP glowing cells
 - No wells for pCS2 showed any GFP
 - An image was taken on day 1 of well A1 (insect reagent) as well as on day 8.
 The 2020 reagent well looked the same
 - Images can be found [here](https://docs.google.com/presentation/d/1iXbjwSPoyk_UA45TdKA3XzudSulsi9ZcEZV5mjo9KoI/edit#slide=id.p) however I did not do a good job of imaging these plates because I only took 2 pictures